 American Farmland Trust: https://www.farmland.org/ …because Les loved the Farm.

-A memorial service will be held on in late November or early December at the Fort Miller Reformed Church in Upstate New York, please contact Dr.Annie.DeGroot [at] gmail.com if you are interested in attending.
+A memorial service were held in early December at the Fort Miller Reformed Church in Upstate New York.

 For recorded videos of LDG: https://www.thyroid.org/portfolio/history-archives-interview/